 Designate, Decorate and Design your Journal

 Your journal practice should be easy and fun, so keep your habits in mind.
 Think of how you record items for yourself or your work and let that inform your journal.
 Don’t force yourself into something new; keep what you like at the forefront to help you stay active in your practice.

-Invest in a notebook with a beautiful cover, nice heavy paper and maybe even a bonus like pre-written dates, room for images or a calendar at the top.
+Invest in a notebook with a beautiful cover and nice heavy paper that has bonus features like pre-written dates, space for images, and/or a calendar at the top.
 Get yourself a nice pen you love to write with and some good pencils for extra notes.
 If you live for office supplies, go for highlighters, organizational tabs or stickers to use as you like.

 A Journal App